Driver's Training in Virginia

 If you're a teenager applying for your first driver's license, in-car driver's training and supervised driving practice are requirements of the Virginia Department of Motor Vehicles (DMV).

-Driver’s training, which is a component of Driver’s Ed, will allow you to practice safe driving techniques with a driving instructor.
+- Driver’s training: The in-car component of a state-approved Driver’s Ed program that allows you to practice safe driving techniques with a professional driving instructor.

 - 7 periods of behind-the-wheel driving practice.

 - 7 periods of observation.

 Once you complete both the classroom and driver's training components of your Driver's Ed course, you will receive a completion certificate—don’t lose this!
 You’ll need to present it to the VA DMV when you apply for your full driver’s license.

 Next, we’ll go over the supervised driving practice you must complete while you have your learner’s permit in order to be eligible for a VA driver’s license.

 Driver's Training for Home-Schooled Teens